1ynxy/mesh-net/README.md

 ## abstract

+### scenario

 One of the primary costs associated with developing multi-player online video games is that of dedicated server hosting.
-Ranging from short-lived competitive or co-op game instances to massive multi-player multi-instanced virtual worlds, these servers require both large amounts of computational power, and a high data throughput.
+Ranging from short-lived competitive or co-op game instances to massive multi-player multi-instanced virtual worlds, these servers require both large amounts of computational power and a high data throughput.
+The large sums of money set aside for these dedicated hosting devices can affect both the game's development and its lifetime significantly.

+### proposition

 This project aims to develop and test a method for enabling the distributed processing and hosting of virtual game worlds in which all clients act as equal nodes in the network.
+The result will be compared to a more traditional network architecture and the viability of the mesh network will be evaluated.
 An attempt will also be made to introduce data persistence and load balancing to the resulting mesh network.
 The result will be a module written in C++, integrated loosely with a simple, custom, 3D capable game engine.
 This module will abstract all network events and methods in a way that can be utilised by any program, rather than being tied to a particular tool.

 ## contents